jossl95/menm_centennial_anniversary/README.md

 1. **Historical Analysis**: Examine the evolution of sociological themes and research focuses published in *Mens en Maatschappij* over the last 100 years.

 2. **Authorship Trends**: Investigate patterns in authorship, including collaborations, institutional affiliations, and demographic shifts.

-3. **Impact Assessment**: Assess the journal's influence on Dutch sociology and its contribution to broader social science discussions.

 ## Getting Started